dcnz-interviews/lifts/README.md

 ## Part 1
 There are multiple lifts in a building with a controller on each level of the building The controller invokes an API and the server calculates the closest lift and notifies that lift to move to the selected floor.
-Using .NET Core create an API and server side logic that does the calculations and returns the following model:
+Using .NET Core create an API and server side logic that does the calculations and returns the selected lift in the following model:
 <br />
 {
     <br />